A few weeks ago a client brought me two domain names and asked which one he should choose.

 In other words, your domain name doesn’t matter that much.
 99% of your business success is going to be a result of all the decisions you make after you register it.
 There’s no magic in the name.
 There’s magic in the marketing, and the brand development, and the product offerings, and the customer service, and all the other things you do to actually build your business.

-One choice can certainly affect your destiny – if you choose to start a faceless resource website as opposed to a personality brand, you’re setting yourself up for one of two very different trajectories.
+One choice can certainly affect your destiny – if you choose to start a personality brand versus a non-personal resource website, you’re embarking on one of two very different trajectories.

 One choice can affect your destiny, but it doesn’t come remotely close to determining it.

 When you should believe in magic, and when you shouldn’t.

 It's tempting to cling to the belief that a single “correct” choice will give us enough leverage and power to cement our chances of success.
 Not guarantee it necessarily, but at least give them a foundation of safety.